 Temporary Buildings (Tents)

-A Temporary Building (Stage or Tent) is a building without any foundation below grade and includes a soft-sided or other structure designed to serve as a temporary garage, storage shelter or greenhouse, but does not include an “Accessory Building”.
+A Temporary Building is a building without any foundation below grade.
+Examples of a temporary building are a sea can, soft-sided or other structure designed to serve as a temporary garage, storage shelter or greenhouse, but does not include an “Accessory Building”.

 Development Permits